-Command Purpose Step 1 configure terminal Enter global configuration mode.
-Step 2 interface interface-id Enter interface configuration mode, and enter the physical interface to configure.
+Command Purpose Step 1 configure terminal Enter global configuration mode. configure.
+The interface can be a Enter interface configuration mode, and enter the physical interface to configure.
 The interface can be a Layer 2 port that does not belong to an EtherChannel group or an EtherChannel interface.
 The interface cannot be a trunk port.
-Step 3 ip igmp max-groups action {deny replace} When an interface receives an IGMP report and the maximum number of entries is in the forwarding table, specify the action that the interface takes: • deny -Drop the report. • replace -Remove a randomly selected multicast entry in the forwarding table, and add the IGMP group in the report.
-Step 4 end Return to privileged EXEC mode.
+Step 3 ip igmp max-groups action {deny replace} When an interface receives an IGMP report and the maximum number of entries is in the forwarding table, specify the action that the interface takes: • deny -Drop the report. • replace -Replace the existing group with the new group for which the IGMP report was received.
+Step 4endReturn to privileged EXEC mode.
+Return to privileged EXEC mode.
 Step 5 show running-config interface interface-id Verify the configuration.
 Step 6 copy running-config startup-config (Optional) Save your entries in the configuration file.